timruffles/fullstack-js-class/slides/mongo.md

 ## Denormalisation

-- Keeping all related data together makes retrieving it fast
+- Keeping all related data together
 - But what is *normalisation*?

 ## Normalisation